gaehlerm/SoftwareEngineering/README.md

 Tests that are over specified are called brittle.
 They break when changing the code in seeminly unrelated places.
 One example is testing a json file for formatting, even though the contents of the json file does not depend on the formatting.
 The formatting does not matter.
 It does not change any of its values.
 Instead testing the formatting is just a waste.
 Even worse, it is a needless liability because it tests something that should not be tested.
 Instead use a json library to get only the actual values stored in the file and compare those.
 This is what we are really interessted in.

 Another example of brittle tests are tests for methods that should be private but are made public in order to test them.
 When refactoring such a function the tests should not break because it shouldn't be part of the public interface.
 But the opposite is true.
 Refactoring the internals of the surrounding class will inevitably break the test.
 Even though the public interface is undisturbed.
 This is the very definition of brittle.
 Instead the tests should be written using only the public interface of the class.
 Then a test breaks only if the interface is changed inadvertently.
 And that's when the test should really break.

+### Random numbers

+If you ever use random numbers in your code, you might get stuck with your tests.
+You think.
+Because how can you test something that’s random?
+Well, you can.
+Your random numbers are usually not really random.
+Your computer fakes them.
+Always use exactly the same random number algorithm and seed to get reproducible results for every test case.
+Only use real random numbers once you ship your software.

 ## When what and how